 If your loved one’s urge to control you and their environment seems to be an outlet for their frustration and fear, consider ways that you can help them regain some power.
 Think about how you would act if you had people swoop in and begin making decisions for you.
 Even if they had the best intentions, you would probably wind up feeling like a spectator instead of a participant in your own life.

+Most family caregivers are at a loss how to deal with irrational elderly parents.
 Regardless of the underlying cause for a loved one’s demanding nature, setting boundaries is essential.
 Determine how much negativity is excusable because of the circumstances versus when this behavior becomes unhealthy manipulation for everyone involved.
 Sticking to the boundaries you set is hard, but consistency is important.

 Unfortunately, dementia can complicate boundary setting.
 Those in the moderate and severe stages of the disease often have trouble regulating their moods and behaviors and remembering that certain lines have been drawn, let alone what those lines are.
 Be realistic about your expectations of your loved one and your own personal limits.

-Controlling Behavior Can Be Caregiver Abuse
+Controlling Behavior Can Escalate Into Caregiver Abuse

 Be aware that a senior’s controlling behavior can cross over into emotional abuse of their caregiver.
 In the worst cases, the elder is fully aware of the hurt their actions cause and is still unremorseful.
 Mental illness and personality disorders are often to blame for this prolonged disrespect and manipulation.
-It is important for caregivers to understand that providing hands-on care for an abusive elder is not a sustainable option.
+It is important for family caregivers to understand that providing hands-on care for an abusive elder is not a sustainable option.
 Even for dementia patients who are not fully in control of their behavior, mistreatment is still unacceptable for a caregiver to endure over the long term.
 Eventually, your mental and physical health will deteriorate, leaving you burned out and incapable of providing quality care.

-Limit Your Involvement in Caregiving
+Limit Your Involvement in Caring for Difficult Elderly Parents

 If exercises in understanding and setting boundaries are unsuccessful, it may be time to limit your involvement in providing care.
 Remaining in a toxic environment may result in compassion fatigue, depression and even retaliatory abuse.
 Fortunately, there are options available that can give you a break from the strains of caregiving and ensure your loved one gets the assistance they need.

 Hiring professional in-home caregivers, taking your loved one to adult day care, or placing them in a senior living facility is the best way for caregivers to distance themselves from destructive behavior.
-Each of these long-term care options are customizable to meet a senior’s needs and allow for as much or as little involvement as a caregiver wants.
+Each of these long-term care options is customizable to meet a senior’s needs and allow for as much or as little involvement as a caregiver wants.

 Regardless of how controlling your loved one is, it is crucial for you to make yourself a priority, too.
 If you are reaching your boiling point, it is time to make a change.
 Seek out regular respite and do whatever is necessary to look after your own physical and mental health.